 Add a Small Table

 Have enough floor space?
-A small or slim console table can serve as a practical storage area with enough room to style a vignette with personal items or a table lamp.
+A small or slim console table can serve as a practical storage area without taking too much room.
+Plus, you can style a vignette with personal items or a table lamp.

 Go Bold With the Front Door